baselime/edge-logger/README.md

 ## Local Development

-To get logs appropriately formatted in your local development environment using wrangler, add the `IS_LOCAL_MODE` environment variable to your `.dev.var` file.
+To get logs appropriately formatted in your local development environment using wrangler, add the `IS_LOCAL_DEV` environment variable to your `.dev.var` file.

 ```.env
 IS_LOCAL_MODE=1
 ```

-And use it when configurting the `BaselimeLogger`.
+And use it when configuring the `BaselimeLogger`.

 ```typescript
 export default {